Les Indiens Algonquins (French version)

 Both genders wore moccasins

 on their feet and cloaks in bad weather.
-Later, the Algonquins adapted European costume such as cloth blouses and jackets, decorating
+Later, the Algonquins adapted European costume such as cloth blouses and buckskin jackets,

 The Ojibway chief to the left is wearing